trettifjerde/gatsby34/src/hellos/en.md

 1.
     `...and as for these - well, not so much:`
-    - coming up with graphic design ideas (god bless graphic designers)
+    - coming up with graphic design ideas (god bless you, graphic designers)
-    - unit testing (and testers, too)
+    - unit testing (god bless testers, too)

-If you're looking for a passionate and dedicated developer to join your team, don't hesitate to [contact me](/#backToTop).
+If you're looking for a hardworking and dedicated developer to join your team, don't hesitate to [contact me](/#backToTop).